FadyMorkos3/Currency_Convertor_Web_App/README.md

-# CodeAlpha Currency Converter Web App
+# Currency Converter Web App

 This is a simple **Currency Converter Web App**.
 It allows users to convert amounts between different currencies in real-time, powered by the **Exchangerate API**.